 managed: false

-Deploying the Project Quay Operator
+Deploying Project Quay using the Operator

 Deploying Project Quay from the command line